origin

 education

-Career, research and scientific achievements
+Career, research, and scientific accomplishments

-Early in his university years, an article by Carl was published called The Atmosphere of Venus.
-This article caused astronomers at Harvard University to offer Carl a seminar at Harvard.
+Early in his university years, Carl published an article called "The Atmosphere of Venus."
+This article prompted astronomers at Harvard University to invite him to give a seminar there.
 They then offered him a position as a lecturer, but he asked to be an assistant professor.
-This is what happened, and he had a beneficial effect on many people through his lectures and research there.
+That’s what happened, and he positively influenced many people through his lectures and research.

 At that time, Carl was a planetary science consultant for the Rand Corporation and also worked at the Smithsonian Astrophysical Observatory.